BREAKING: Florida Jury Sentences Parkland School Shooter to Life in Prison

 The shooter, now 24 years old, confessed and pled guilty to 17 counts of murder and 17 counts of attempted murder, so the trial only focused on the potential sentence.
 Under Florida law, first-degree murder has two possible penalties — the death penalty or life in prison without the possibility of parole — and the jurors must be unanimous in order to recommend the death penalty, and Judge Elizabeth Scherer will make the final decision on sentencing.

-The question of whether or not to recommend death involves a balancing between mitigating factors presented by the defense and aggravating factors presented by the prosecution.
+The question of whether or not to recommend death involves a balancing between mitigating circumstances presented by the defense and aggravating factors presented by the prosecution.

 During the trial, defense attorneys claimed that the shooter was a “brain damaged, broken, mentally ill person” affected by his birth mother’s use of drugs and alcohol when she was pregnant with him and his difficult family life, including the death of both of his adoptive parents.
 The defense team drew the ire of Judge Scherer last month when they rested their case early without calling dozens of their scheduled witnesses.